lifting-bits/remill/README.md

 the `concurrent.futures` package to make the build faster, though it is not required.

-To recompile the semantics, e.g. if you add an instruction, then run `./scripts/compile_semantics.sh`.
+To recompile the semantics (if you add an instruction) then run `./scripts/compile_semantics.sh`.
 If you want to test your new semantics, then also recompile the code using the above command.

 If you make any changes to the register machine `State` structure, then before recompiling, run the script `./scripts/print_x86_save_state_asm.sh`.
-This produces an assembly source code file uses by the unit tests for marshaling the machine state to/from the `State` structure.
+This produces an assembly source code file used by the unit tests for marshaling the machine state to/from the `State` structure.